Colour-Full/koa-server/README.md

 }
 ```

-and `yarn run start` will start the SPA server with the default behaviour (see below for how to customise).
+and `yarn run start` will start the SPA server with the default behavior (see below for how to customize).

 ## Changing port